vega/vega-datasets/datapackage.md

 ### path
 ohlc.json
 ### description
-This dataset contains the performance of the Chicago Board Options Exchange [Volatility Index](https://en.wikipedia.org/wiki/VIX) (VIX) in the summer of 2009.
+Performance of the Chicago Board Options Exchange [Volatility Index](https://en.wikipedia.org/wiki/VIX) (VIX) in the summer of 2009.

 The precise methodology used to derive the signal and calculate the ret columns is unclear.